moehriegitt/hob3l/README.md

 was improved to have less computational instability be deriving crossing points always from the original edge (although currently, each 2D operation restarts this -- this could be improved).
-Also, computational stability was improved by rigurous use of epsilon-aware arithmetics.
+Also, computational stability was improved by rigorous use of epsilon-aware arithmetics.
 Further, a better polygon reassembling algorithm with O(n log n) runtime was implemented -- the original paper and reference implementation do not focus on this part.